 Senior Faculty, Arthur and Toni Rembe Rock Center for Corporate Governance

 Joseph A. Grundfest, JD ’78, is a nationally prominent expert on capital markets, corporate governance, and securities litigation.
 His scholarship has been published in the Harvard, Yale, and Stanford law reviews, and he has been recognized as one of the most influential attorneys in the United States.
 Professor Grundfest founded the award-winning Stanford Securities Class Action Clearinghouse, which provides detailed, online information about the prosecution, defense, and settlement of federal class action securities fraud litigation.
 He launched Stanford Law School’s executive education programs and continues to co-direct Directors’ College, the nation’s leading venue for the continuing professional education of directors of publicly traded corporations.
 He is also a senior faculty member with the Arthur and Toni Rembe Rock Center for Corporate Governance.
-Additionally, he is co-founder and director of Financial Engines and a director of Kohlberg, Kravis, Roberts & Co.
+Additionally, he co-founded Financial Engines with Professor William F. Sharpe, the 1990 Nobel Prize winner in Economics, and formerly served as a director of KKR, Inc., and of the Oracle Corp.

 Before joining the Stanford Law School faculty in 1990, Professor Grundfest was a commissioner of the Securities and Exchange Commission, served on the staff of the President’s Council of Economic Advisors as counsel and senior economist for legal and regulatory matters, and was an associate at Wilmer, Cutler & Pickering.
 Early in his career he was a research associate at the Brookings Institution and an economist and consultant with the RAND Corporation.